-- 50. Upon receiving a written request from the owner of: - (a) the land listed as 125(1), 125(2), and 116 on the figure in Appendix 3; or - (b) any residence on privately-owned land which has, or would have, significant direct views of the mining operations on site, to the satisfaction of the Director-General
+- 50. Upon receiving a written request from the owner of: - (a) the land listed as 125(1), 125(2), and 116 on the figure in Appendix 3; or - (b) any residence on privately-owned land which has, or would have, significant direct views of the mining operations on site,

-If within 3 months of receiving this request from the owner, the Proponent and the owner can not agree on the measures to be implemented, or there is a dispute about the implementation of these measures, then either party may refer the matter to the Director-General for resolution.
+If within 3 months of receiving this request from the owner, the Proponent and the owner can not agree on the measures to be implemented, or there is a dispute about the implementation of these measures, then either party may refer the matter to the Secretary for resolution.

-- 51. Unless the Director-General agrees otherwise, the Proponent shall: - (a) screen the views of the project as far as is practicable from the section of Bucketts Way marked in red on the figure in Appendix 7 within 6 months of the date of this approval, in consultation with the RTA, Council and any relevant landowners; and - (b) maintain the screen during the life of the project,
+- 51. Unless the Secretary agrees otherwise, the Proponent shall: - (a) screen the views of the project as far as is practicable from the section of Bucketts Way marked in red on the figure in Appendix 7 within 6 months of the date of this approval, in consultation with the RTA, Council and any relevant landowners; - (b) maintain the screen and associated vegetation during the life of the project; and - to the satisfaction of the Secretary